mnassrib/online-retail-analysis-with-pyspark/README.md

 - Jupyter server running at [http://localhost:8888](http://localhost:8888)

-- Run the `test_report.ipynb` file saved on Jupyter server at [http://localhost:8888](http://localhost:8888) to create the `online_retail` database in MongoDB, the `retail` record and to use these data with PySpark
+- Run the `test_report.ipynb` file saved on Jupyter server at [http://localhost:8888](http://localhost:8888) to create the `online_retail` database in MongoDB, the `retail` collection and to use these data with PySpark

 ## Notes

-- This configuration is not optimized for size.
-The `jupyter/pyspark-notebook` has a footprint of 3.39 GB - you could substitute or change statements in `jupyter/Dockerfile`.
+- This configuration has a footprint of 3.39 GB - you could substitute or change statements in `jupyter/Dockerfile`.

 - You may run a command inside the `jupyter` docker container as the root user with the following command: